hangyn04/hangyn04/README.md

 smart decisions, which I believe can bring success to any company

 💼 About Me:
-- Currently, I am a sophomore student at Centre College with a Data Science major.
+- Currently, I am a junior student at Centre College with a Data Science major and Computer Science Minor.
 I learn a bunch about data cleaning, Python, R, MySQL so I am now ready to apply my technical knowledge to solve data problems.
-I am actively seeking for data scienstist/analyst/engineer internship opportunities
+I am actively seeking for data scienstist/analyst internship opportunities

 🌐 What I Do Here:
 * My projects I worked from my data science classes and my computer science classes